-SafeGuard supports the capture and synchronous playback of audio (analog, digital, VoIP), radar (serial or network), keyboard and mouse, At-the-Glass video signals (analog and digital), CCTV camera signals, distributed network data, and more.
-The solution offers flexible content management with local and remote storage, programmemable archive, and export features.
+SafeGuard supports the capture and synchronous playback of audio (analogue, digital, VoIP), radar (serial or network), keyboard and mouse, At-the-Glass video signals (analogue and digital), CCTV camera signals, distributed network data, and more.
+The solution offers flexible content management with local and remote storage, programmable archive, and export features.

 The system management and features of SafeGuard are designed to operate in a web browser for supporting cross-platform operation.
 This allows remote network access between servers and management workstations so users can maintain centralized control of data capture, user profiles, system monitoring, and more.

 The web browser employs https and enhanced authentication measures to ensure that all transactions between the browser client and data server are secure.
 In high security applications where files are extremely sensitive, captured data may be optionally encrypted in primary storage.
 Based on the Linux OS from the outset, the SafeGuard server benefits from the enhanced security that comes with this operating system.
 This includes up-to-date protocols that follow the most recent security standards and compliance with relevant STIG (Security Technical Implementation Guide) standards.